 I recently came across a super cute Pin for something that, apparently, no longer exists.
 Isn’t it annoying when that happens?
-I was looking for Andean knitting projects (inspired by the hat my husband is preparing to make, as I wrote about in my recent Currently Crafting post) when one thing turned into another and I went from seeing photos of actual llamas and alpacas to ornaments with camelids.
+I was looking at Andean knitting projects when one thing turned into another and I went from seeing photos of actual llamas and alpacas to ornaments with camelids.
 The Pin featured a set of llama ornaments from Crate and Barrel that doesn’t appear to be on their website anymore.
 Luckily, I realized it would be fun and easy to make my own!
 Today I’m sharing an upcycled llama ornament tutorial complete with a printable template so you can make cute llama ornaments too.

 As regular readers know, I’m all about upcycling.
 It’s fun, rewarding, inexpensive, and saves a trip to the recycling bin!
 These llama ornaments are perfect for upcycling any pasteboard box from cereal, crackers, granola bars, packets of oatmeal, pasta, etc.

 Materials needed to make an upcycled llama ornament

 - Your free printable llama ornament pattern!
 Snag it on Google drive here